Years 3-5 - ʿĀlimiyyah

 Text: Manār al-Anwār fī Uṣūl al-Fiqh

-Course Description: In this course, we study Ḥanafī legal theory (Uṣūl al-Fiqh) via the primer of the notable Transoxanian jurist Abū al-Barakāt al-Nasafī (d.
+Course Description: In this course, students study Ḥanafī legal theory (uṣūl al-fiqh) via the primer of the notable Transoxanian jurist Abū al-Barakāt al-Nasafī (d.
 710 AH).
 By studying legal theory, a student will learn how Ḥanafī jurists extrapolated law from the foundational sources and appreciate the language they employed in discussing and defending their positive law (furūʿ).
 It will not, as it is widely held, enable one to deduce law directly from the foundational sources themselves.
 From this angle, it is descriptive, not prescriptive.
-The book is divided into four sections, of which three will be covered in class.
-The second chapter on dealing with hadith will be replaced with select readings from a contemporary text that covers the same topic more succinctly.

 • Course Title: FIQH–422: Qawāʿid Fiqhīyah